SeanThomasWilliams/notes/PyCon2012/art-of-metaclassing.rst

 Metaclasses
 =====

+Note: The door for 'graph processing in python' was closed and locked when I got there

-metaclasses inherit from 'type'
+- Metaclasses inherit from 'type'

-When to use metaclasses?
+- When to use metaclasses?
-Developer to declare an api/interface of classes or subclessses according to one specification, but internally provide more functionality when classes are created
+-- Developer to declare an api/interface of classes or subclessses according to one specification, but internally provide more functionality when classes are created

 - Useful for making concreate classes more straight forward